 Is Public Transport Cheaper Than Driving?

 The answer is a definite “yes”.
 Public transport is more affordable than driving.
-When you consider maintenance costs, parking costs and tickets, the car purchase cost or lease, car insurance costs and petrol/fuel costs, it is no wonder.
+When you consider maintenance costs, parking costs and tickets, the car purchase cost or lease, car insurance costs, and petrol/fuel costs, it is no wonder.
 With gas and petrol prices particularly high at the moment, there has never been a better time to switch to public transport.
 Some cities and countries are even reducing public transport costs locally or nationally to reduce the sting of global inflation and convince more people to make the switch.
 Programs and schemes such as these are paramount to fighting the climate crisis we are facing.

 Sometimes Slower Than Other Options

 Although public transport is usually the fastest option in countries around Europe and Asia, it is a different story in North America.
-In North American countries, public transport can often be the slowest possible option other than walking; slower than biking and much slower than a car.
+In North American countries, public transport can often be the slowest possible option other than walking; slower than biking, and much slower than a car.
 Whilst this is an unfortunate reality of today, it does not need to be the reality of the future.
-The United States recently passed a huge infrastructure law which includes funding for maintenance and expansion of passenger rail, which could greatly reduce delays and travel times for passenger trains in the country.
+The United States recently passed a huge infrastructure law that includes funding for maintenance and expansion of passenger rail, which could greatly reduce delays and travel times for passenger trains in the country.
 Similarly, Canada is currently in the process of upgrading its passenger rail infrastructure between Toronto and Montreal.
 It has dedicated tracks being built, separating passenger trains from freight trains, thereby reducing delays as well as increasing the frequency of passenger trains and the reliability of freight trains.

 We cannot talk about the advantages and disadvantages of public transport without talking about safety.
 The reality is that some people do not feel safe on public transport in certain cities and areas.
 Whilst there are many factors involved in this, it is simply not acceptable that anyone should feel anything but safe and comfortable when they are riding on public transport.
 Cities, local and federal authorities should make it their absolute priority to see to it that people feel safe, wherever they are, whenever they are there.
-Any steps that can be taken responsibly are always welcomed.

 How can you trust that you are going to get where you need to go if you cannot rely on the system you are using to get there?
 In some instances, local and regional transport systems can be unreliable; they do not show up when they are supposed to, and their vehicles break down too often and come far too infrequently.
 The biggest reasons for this are lack of regular maintenance and lack of steady, long-term investment, particularly in North American countries.
 When a society invests in its public transport infrastructure, it is choosing to invest in its people and future as a resilient and people-centric place.
-More cities, towns, regions and countries should invest more in their public transport systems.
-This is possible when we vote for political leaders that support building better public transport infrastructure.
+More cities, towns, regions, and countries should invest more in their public transport systems.
+This is possible when we vote for political leaders who support building better public transport infrastructure.

-Overall, we believe that the advantages of building and using public transport in our cities, regions and countries far outweigh the disadvantages as we have outlined above.
+Overall, we believe that the advantages of building and using public transport in our cities, regions, and countries far outweigh the disadvantages as we have outlined above.
 We hope that the next time you have the choice, you will be able to travel by public transport and enjoy the benefits that come with it.